Isangeles/flame/README.md

 ## Introduction
   Flame is RPG game engine written from scratch in Go.

   The main goal is to create simple, flexible, extensible and completely modular game engine.
+  Flame parses readable text files and creates game objects, this means that all game data is easy to modify and extend.

   Engine provides build-in CLI frontend to easy run and debug modules.
 Engine does not come with any graphical interface, instead is designed to be used with external GUI's(e.g. [Mural](https://github.com/isangeles/mural)).

   The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine.